Outbound Funds Module 101

 In June 2020, Salesforce.org announced they are adding the community-built Outbound Funds Module to their suite of open-source offerings for nonprofit organizations.

-This technology can revolutionize the Grants Management Systems (GMS) space like the Nonprofit Success Pack did for nonprofit CRM— creating an industry-standard solution that can flexibly adapt and evolve with organizations.
+This technology can revolutionize the Grants Management Systems (GMS) space by creating an industry-standard solution that can flexibly adapt and evolve with organizations.

 North Peak has worked closely with the team developing this product since its inception in 2017, and we’re excited about the potential that Salesforce.org’s resources can bring to Outbound Funds– what they’re calling “the future of grantmaking.”